History of the Soviet Union (1982–1991): Foreign policy

 In terms of foreign policy, the most important one, relations with the United States, remained twitchy through 1985.
 In October, Gorbachev made his first visit to a non-communist country when he traveled to France and was warmly received.
 The fashion-conscious French were also captivated by his wife Raisa and political pundits widely believed that the comparatively young Soviet leader would have a PR advantage over President Reagan, who was 20 years his senior.

 Reagan and Gorbachev met for the first time in Geneva in November.
 The three weeks preceding the summit meeting were marked by an unprecedented Soviet media campaign against the Strategic Defense Initiative (SDI), taking advantage of opposition at home in the US to the program.
 When it finally took place, the two superpower leaders established a solid rapport that boded well for the future despite Reagan's refusal to compromise on abandonment of SDI.
 A joint communique by both parties stated that they were in agreement that nuclear war could not be won by either side and must never be allowed to happen.
 It was also agreed that Reagan and Gorbachev would carry out two more summit meetings in 1986–87.

-Jimmy Carter had decisively ended the policy of détente, by financially aiding the Mujahideen movement in neighboring Socialist Afghanistan, which served as a pretext for the Soviet intervention in Afghanistan six months later, with the aims of supporting the Afghan government, controlled by the People's Democratic Party of Afghanistan.
+Jimmy Carter had decisively ended the policy of détente by financially aiding the Mujahideen movement in Afghanistan.
+This served as a pretext for the Soviet intervention in Afghanistan six months later with the aims of supporting the Afghan government, controlled by the People's Democratic Party of Afghanistan.
 Tensions between the superpowers increased during this time, when Carter placed trade embargoes on the Soviet Union and stated that the Soviet invasion of Afghanistan was "the most serious threat to the peace since the Second World War."

 Economy

-East-West tensions increased during the first term of US President Ronald Reagan (1981–85), reaching levels not seen since the Cuban Missile Crisis as Reagan increased US military spending to 7% of the GDP.
+East-West tensions increased during the 1981–1985 first term of US President Ronald Reagan, reaching levels not seen since the Cuban Missile Crisis as Reagan increased US military spending to 7% of the GDP.
 To match the military buildup, the Soviet Union increased its own military spending to 27% of its GDP and froze production of civilian goods at 1980 levels, causing a sharp economic decline in the already failing Soviet economy.